Akane Hosoyamada: College

+Elite leagues

-Hosoyamada played for the Canadian Women's Hockey League (CWHL)'s Calgary Inferno for the 2016-17 season, after which she relocated to Japan.
-She began playing for DK Peregrine in 2018.
+Hosoyamada played in the Canadian Women's Hockey League (CWHL) with the Calgary Inferno during the 2016–17 season, after which she relocated to Japan.
+She began playing with DK Peregrine in 2018.

-Japan national team
+International play

-Hosoyamada began attending Japan’s training camps in 2015 and started competing in 2016.
+Hosoyamada began attending Japan's training camps in 2015 and started competing in 2016.
 She debuted for Japan women's national ice hockey team in 2017 Asian Winter Games.
-In the 2017 IIHF Women's World Championship in Austria, she scored a hat trick against Norway in a 5-3 comeback victory for Japan.
+In the 2017 IIHF Women's World Championship in Austria, she scored a hat trick against Norway in a 5–3 comeback victory for Japan.

 She competed for Japan in the 2018 Winter Olympics.
 She assisted on the third goal in Japan's first-ever Olympic victory over combined Koreas.

 She was part of the team for the 2019 IIHF Women's World Championship in Finland.

 Hosoyamada made her second Olympic appearance in the 2022 Winter Olympics.

+Personal life

+Hosoyamada was born to father Manabu and mother Yoko in Banff, Alberta, Canada.

+She attended Syracuse University and graduated in 2015 with a degree in health and exercise science.